Robert Yee

 Research

-A third book project looks at the rise of economic democracy in interwar Europe.
-It shows how the expansion of the franchise to women and men in 1918 compelled political parties to adapt their electoral strategies and tailor economic concerns to a broader voting public.
-Drawing on archives from across Europe, my book will demonstrate how monetary and fiscal policy entered civic discourse.
+Another project looks at the rise of economic democracy in interwar Europe.
+I show how the expansion of the franchise to women and men in 1918 compelled political parties to adapt their electoral strategies and tailor economic concerns to a broader voting public.
+Drawing on archives from across Britain, Germany, and Austria, my book will demonstrate how monetary and fiscal policy entered civic discourse.

-These research projects have been supported by the German Academic Exchange Service (DAAD), the Embassy of France’s Chateaubriand Fellowship, the Anglo-Austrian Society, Harvard Business School, and the Centre for History and Economics at the University of Cambridge.
+These research projects have been supported by the German Academic Exchange Service (DAAD), the American Council on Germany, the Embassy of France’s Chateaubriand Fellowship, the Anglo-Austrian Society, Harvard Business School, and the Centre for History and Economics at the University of Cambridge.

 Past Research